-In a minute, Creative Director, Chris Karel, shares a best practice for getting started with your first professional video production for training or marketing purposes.
+In a minute, we share a best practice for getting started with your first professional video production for training or marketing purposes.
 This is part 3 of 3 that offers a quick explanation of the three phases of production.
 For more information related to this brief video please consider checking out two related blog posts:

 How much will a business video cost?
 (Cleveland Video Pro Guide)

 To begin, you’ll want to develop a creative brief, then identify the roles people will play during production.
 You need to assign tasks to different people so that your production is efficient.
 Finally, you should familiarize yourself with the three phases of production.

 Understanding the three phases of production is really critical if you’ve never made a video before.